dejanu/az104/azdevops/azdevops.md

 * Type of pipelines: **build** and **release**
     - When creating a build or release pipeline, you can specify which pool it uses, organization, or project scope.

-* Caching is available in YAML and classic build pipelines
+    - CACHING is available in YAML and classic build pipelines
+    - classic build and classic release supports task groups

 * In Azure DevOps, there are 4 types of jobs available:
     - **Agent pool jobs**: run on an agent that is part of an agent pool